AdaCore/training_material/courses/fundamentals_of_ada/mini_projects/cinema/README.md

     This package organizes the pixels into "surfaces" which are col x rows of pixels representing a 2D displayable image.

-    * `BMP_File_IO` package

-    This package is in charge of reading a file in the BMP format and converting it to a Surface.

 - `display/`

     * `Drawable_Char` package